 An ongoing question that we have not visited here on this blog before is the difference or the benefit between acrylic and glass basketball backboards.
-We will try to give you a non-watered down or overly-wordy, or salesy, explanation.
+We will try to give you a non-watered down or overly wordy, or sales intensive, explanation.
 First, we will consider rebound.

 Glass Basketball Backboards Produce A Better Rebound.

 Glass basketball backboards are much more rigid than Acrylic backboards.
 Because of this, when the basketball hits the backboard, the ball will bounce off better.
 Acrylic flexes when the basketball hits it, thus dampening the bounce.
 Why do you care?
 Shots that require the backboard – bank shots – will have to be shot differently if a player trains on an acrylic backboard and then plays games on a glass backboard.
 Lifetime updated their top of the line Mammoth brand from acrylic to glass basketball backboards and they have an amazing bounce and rebound.
 We have played on them at Bear Lake Idaho and they are phenomenal products.
 Next, we will consider susceptibility to damage.

 Goalsetter basketball backboard model GS60GF 60-inch glass backboard for sale.
 Free shipping available for this wall-mounted basketball goal with fixed-height.

 Goalrilla GLR GS I Basketball system.
 This model B3100W is the largest Goalrilla system available.
 This basketball goal system comes with a 72-inch glass backboard.
 Order your Goalrilla Basketball Hoop System today.